-We have both Do-it-Yourself products as well as full service applications and will accommodate whatever degree of service works for you.
+We have both Do-it-Yourself products as well as full service applications and will accommodate whatever degree of yard care service works for you.
 Our general coverage area for service is from Green Bay to Fond du Lac.
 We will explore expansion option depending on demand.
 If we do not currently reach your area please don’t give up.
-We will work with you in any way we can to help you better understand the organic approach, enabling you to get started on your own.
+We will work with you in any way we can to help you better understand the organic approach to yard care service, enabling you to get started on your own.
 The longer a soil is under chemical control the longer it takes for that soil to be self sustaining.
 The sooner you start organics the better and doing something is always better than doing nothing.
 A word about compost teas.
 Backyard Organics is a firm believer in the benefits in using compost and compost teas and would enjoy having a detailed conversation with you regarding all of its benefits, however, in the meantime, here is what the experts in the industry have to say about compost teas.

 “Good tea is worth the trouble to brew because it can transform your lawn and garden” – Paul Tukey, author of the Organic Lawn Care Manual”